Benefits After Retirement: Do Retirees Still Need Dental Coverage?

 There are a variety of options to help seniors pay for dental care after retirement, including buying individual dental insurance.
 Alternatively, you may qualify for services at a reduced-fee dental clinic, select a dental discount card or find that one of the local dental schools offers services at a reduced rate.

 If you want dental benefits after retirement that most closely match your employer-sponsored dental plan, buying an individual dental benefits plan is your best option.
 Delta Dental of Arizona offers a variety of individual dental plans that are ideal for seniors.
-Plans are affordable too, starting at under $20 per person, per month.* Check out our individual dental plan options to see if one works for you.
+Plans are affordable too, starting at under $20 per person, per month.*

 *As of 1/1/19, pricing for the Cholla Plan-765 is $19.94 per member/month.
 Rates are subject to change and vary by plan.